-Data Loss Prevention technologies are becoming widely accepted by organizations that have to protect sensitive data.
-Still, there continues to be confusion about the DLP space, the technologies and their capabilities.
-This guide provides buyers of data loss prevention products a high-level overview of the DLP market and uncovers the critical differences between leading DLP vendors.
-DLP Experts is in its 10th year of business as a vendor-agnostic, DLP-focused reseller and integrator.
-Our expertise spans the DLP product spectrum and includes the Gartner Magic Quadrant DLP Leaders: Digital Guardian, Forcepoint, McAfee and Symantec, among others.
+Data Loss Prevention and other data protection technologies are now widely accepted by organizations that have to protect sensitive data.
+Still, there continues to be confusion about the DLP space, solution capabilities and the many competing technologies: CASB, DaBA, UBA, Insider Threat, et al. This guide provides buyers of data protection products a high-level overview of the DLP market and uncovers the critical differences between leading DLP vendors.
+DLP Experts is in its 12th year of business as a vendor-agnostic, data protection-focused reseller and integrator.
+Our expertise spans the data protection product spectrum and includes DLP, CASB, DaBA and UBA technologies from the following vendors (among many others):

-We have created a comprehensive DLP Vendor Review document that compares the leading vendors.
+We have also created a comprehensive DLP Vendor Review document that compares different data protection vendors.

 The two core functions of Data Loss Prevention technologies are to accurately identify sensitive data in its many forms and then to prevent the loss of that data.
 DLP coverage capabilities vary.
 Solutions are commonly categorized into two groups based on that coverage: Enterprise DLP (EDLP) and Integrated DLP (IDLP).
 DLP coverage is not the only differentiation between EDLP and IDLP.